-The Casita itself was a free standing building, which can connect with an adjacent casita to create a two-bedroom suite.
-It was a spacious 750 sq. feet with a fabulous kind-sized bed, a separate seating area and two chocolate brown leather chairs around a fireplace with a sunlight ceiling.
+The Casita itself was a free-standing building, which can connect with an adjacent casita to create a two-bedroom suite.
+It was a spacious 750 sq. feet with a fabulous king-sized bed, a separate seating area, and two chocolate brown leather chairs around a fireplace with a sunlight ceiling.

-The bathroom was extra large and had a soak tub and a spacious walk in shower.
+The bathroom was extra large and had a soaking tub and a spacious walk-in shower.

 Overall, my time spent at the Hermosa Inn was a unique experience that I absolutely loved and would whole-heartedly recommend.

 Where: Paradise Valley, Arizona, USA